-Release of an Ipsos global study, 'First Člass Advertising', unveiling that airport advertising is a more influential medium than ever.
+Release of an Ipsos global study, 'First Člass Advertising', unveiling that airport advertising is a more ever.

 CDP A-list

 Leadership in transparency and environmental performance recognised once again by the non-profit organisation CDP (Carbon Disclosure Project).
 Improvement of the overall rating from A- to A and inclusion in "the A-list ranking".